 You need to have a balanced approach to money to live a financially secure life and yet not get caught up in the pursuit of wealth for wealth itself.

 It’s overwhelming to start.
 Whether it’s a project of saving money (Have you signed up for the $1000 savings challenge yet?) or paying down debt, or just getting a better handle on your finances, this is particularly true when you have a lot of big expenses that pile on one after the other.

 It’s tempting to start looking at your budget and just SLASHING things from it.
-When you are looking to cut costs you may want to analyze your grocery bill and go to all the different stores to get all the deals and coupons and points.
+When you are looking to cut costs, you may want to analyze your grocery bill and go to all the different stores to get all the deals, coupons, and points.

-Diving in head first and committing totally to a new lifestyle usually doesn’t work.
+Diving in headfirst and committing totally to a new lifestyle usually doesn’t work.
 Becoming extreme right away works for a short amount of time and then fails spectacularly.
-This is part of the reason why I don’t recommend No-Spend Days.
+This type of behavior is part of the reason why I don’t recommend No-Spend Days.
 If you are feeling overwhelmed with your finances and your goals, then here is my advice.
 Take it or leave it as you will.

-If you are attempting the $1,000 Savings Challenge and you want to see results that will really change your life than do this:
+If you are attempting to change your financial life you want to see results that will actually change your life, then do this: